FranckyU/nice-boot-sidebar/README.md

-# Stasis template for front end prototyping
+# Front end static prototyping with fun

 ## We love Stasis and you should too \!